MinaFoundation/mina-delegation-program-tech/e2e_test/README.md

 ------------------------

 This step requires an uptime-service already running.
-It should be configured such that to does not verify signatures on submissions.
+It should be configured such that it does not verify signatures on submissions.
 We want to test the logic of the uptime service, not signature verification.
 The mock is run as follows:

-    $ python generate_submissions.py --block-s3-dir <folder name> <uptime service URL>
+    $ python generate_submissions.py --block-s3-bucket <bucket> \
+        --block-s3-dir <folder name> <uptime service URL>

 The mock contains a list of 15 hard-coded public keys, which serve as block producers' addresses.
 It loads the list of blocks at the given